 SUBCHAPTER M FOSTER HOMES: SCREENINGS AND VERIFICATIONS

-DIVISION 4 TEMPORARY AND TIME-LIMITED VERIFICATIONS
+DIVISION 4 TEMPORARY, TIME-LIMITED, AND PROVISIONAL VERIFICATIONS

 §749.2520.
-What is the purpose of a temporary verification and a time-limited verification?
+What is the purpose of a temporary verification?

-(a) The purpose of a temporary verification is to permit continued care of foster children in a verified foster home when a foster family moves from one residence to another and there is a short-term delay in ensuring the foster home will continue to meet all minimum standards in the new location.
+The purpose of a temporary verification is to permit continued care of foster children in a verified foster home when a foster family moves from one residence to another and there is a short-term delay in ensuring the foster home will continue to meet all minimum standards in the new location.
 For example, fire and health inspections cannot be obtained prior to the move.

-(b) The purpose of a time-limited verification is to permit you to limit the length of time a home will be verified to provide foster care by assigning the verification a pre-determined end date, after which the home will no longer be verified to provide foster care.
-Foster homes with time-limited verifications must meet the same rules as foster homes with non-expiring verifications.
+.